single-cell-data/SOMA/brainstorming.md

 > ⚠️ **To be further specified**

 Value filters are expressions used to filter the results of a `read` operation, and specify which results should be returned.
+Value filters operate on materialized columns, including `soma_joinid`, and will not filter pseudo-columns such as `soma_rowid`.

 The specific means to create and manipulate a value filter is delegated to per-language specifications.
 This specification uses a pseudo-language for _examples only_.

 Value filter expressions will have the following capabilities: